The pristine wilderness of São Tomé. Photo: Marta Marinelli

 This isn’t down to a lack of accessibility, or because the destination is unsafe.
 There is a regular direct flight with TAP connecting Portugal’s capital Lisbon with the capital of Sao Tome in just a little over six hours.
 Visitors have been increasing over the past decade, but mass tourism has never taken off.
 According to the World Population Review, only 34,900 tourists visited the islands in 2019 - the eighth least-visited country in the world.

-Throughout my 10 days there I bumped into a couple of dozen other travellers.
+Throughout my 10 days there I only bumped into a couple of dozen other travellers.
 I often found myself to be the only person hiking in the forest or swimming at a totally deserted beach.

 2. It’s Known as the ‘African Galapagos’